 The U.S. wound care centers market size is expected to reach USD 18.1 billion by 2028, according to a new report by Grand View Research, Inc. The market is expected to expand at a CAGR of 4.3% from 2021 to 2028.
 The increasing awareness regarding the use of Hyperbaric Oxygen Therapy (HBOT), for chronic injuries and the growing geriatric population prone to various conditions, is anticipated to drive the market.
 According to a report by the U.S. Census Bureau, in June 2020, the geriatric population grew by around 34.2% over the last decade.

 The growing incidences of conditions such as foot ulcers, pressure sores, sun radiation sores, caused by diabetes, and disease caused by abnormal blood circulation are expected to fuel the market in the future.
 The rising prevalence of diabetes is also expected to fuel the market over the next few years.
 According to the American Diabetes Association, approximately 34.2 million of the population had diabetes in 2018, out of which 14.3 million adults above the age of 65 years suffered from the disease.
-Patients with diabetes develop slow-healing wounds, that allow wounds to rot easily thus causing various complications such as infection near the tissue or bone.
+Patients with diabetes develop slow-healing wounds, that allow injuries to rot easily thus causing various complications such as infection near the tissue or bone.

 Request a free sample copy or view report summary: U.S. Wound Care Centers Market Report